 David's How-Tos

-I originally started making the guides on this website primarily for my personal purposes.
+I originally started making the guides on this website as notes for my purposes.
 Since then, several of my articles attracted a wider audience.
 Feel free to read and apply any information found on this website.
-But my notes come with no warranty whatsoever.
+But my notes come with no warranty.

-If you have an urgent need to contact me, you can do so by sending an email to contact <at> davidsebek.com.
-However, I may not respond on time or at all.
+If you need to contact me, you can do so by sending an email to contact <at> davidsebek.com.

 Operating Systems Notes

 These notes mostly cover the installation and configuration of operating systems.
-Mostly, Unix-like systems are mentioned here because their configuration isn't always an easy point-and-click task.
+Mostly, Unix-like systems are mentioned here because their configuration isn't always straightforward.

 Generic Linux Notes